 There are various types of term insurance plans and you can choose one as per your financial goals and requirements.

-iSelect Star Term Plan by Canara HSBC Oriental Bank of Commerce Life Insurance is a term plan with many choices which make the security more extensive.
+iSelect Smart360 Term Plan by Canara HSBC Life Insurance is a term plan with many choices which make the security more extensive.
 With the return of premium (ROP) insurance, you'll get all your premiums back if you outlive the policy term.
 This term insurance provides pay-out on the death of either of the two policyholders and, in some cases, a regular income to pre-mentioned living family members.

 How is ULIP different from term insurance plan?